-Our knowledge about the past of the city of Athens is based on specific archaeological sites and on systematically excavated monuments that are recognisable and well-studied.
+Our knowledge of ancient Athens' built environment derives mainly from monuments preserved in archaeological sites, which are recognizable and well-studied (Parthenon, Ancient Agora, etc.).
 But what was the fabric of the ancient city?
 What have the big excavations for public works and the hundreds of smaller-scale interventions on private plots brought to light?
-With the aim of shifting the focus of research to the so-called rescue excavations and to urban archaeology, Dipylon is currently creating an original web platform based on an open source software for the preservation and dissemination of the unknown and fragmented archaeological wealth of Athens.
+With a view to shifting the focus of research to the so-called rescue excavations and urban archaeology, Dipylon has created an original web platform based on open-source software to preserve and disseminate the fragmented archaeological wealth of Athens.

-The project "Mapping Ancient Athens" was implemented with the generous sponsorship of the Stavros Niarchos Foundation (grand donor), the Packard Humanities Institute (PHI) and the Aegeas Non-Profit Civil Company.
+The project "Mapping Ancient Athens" is under the auspices of the City of Athens and the Hellenic National Commission for UNESCO and was implemented due the generous sponsorship of the Stavros Niarchos Foundation (grand donor), the Packard Humanities Institute (PHI) and the Aegeas Non-Profit Civil Company.

 UNDER THE AUSPICES OF